run-ai/preinstall-diagnostics/README.md

 Usage of ./_out/preinstall-diagnostics-darwin-arm64:
   -clean
-    	Clean all runai diagnostics tools from the cluster -domain string
+    	Clean all runai diagnostics tools from the cluster -cluster-domain string
+    	FQDN of the cluster
+  -domain string
     	FQDN of the runai backend to resolve (required for DNS resolve test) -dry-run
     	Print the diagnostics resources without executing -image string
-    	Diagnostics image to use (for air-gapped environments) (default "gcr.io/run-ai-lab/preinstall-diagnostics:v2.16.6") -output string
+    	Diagnostics image to use (for air-gapped environments) (default "gcr.io/run-ai-lab/preinstall-diagnostics:v2.16.18") -image-pull-secret string
+    	Secret name (within the 'runai-preinstall-diagnostics' namespace) that contains container-registry credentials -kubeconfig string
+    	Paths to a kubeconfig.
+Only required if out-of-cluster.
+  -output string
     	File to save the output to (default "runai-preinstall-diagnostics.txt") -registry string